acoache/knitr-beamer-3colors/README.md

 ## Define new colors

-There are already four color themes in this template: a light theme, dark theme, black and white theme, and Metropolis theme.
+There are already implemented color themes in this template: light theme, dark theme, black and white, Metropolis theme, and INFORMS theme.
 If you want to change the colors to create another color theme in any file (i.e. .Rnw or .tex), there are two possibilities.
 You can either modify the RGB colors in the **beamerthemeknitr-beamer-3colors.sty** file for an existing theme by changing the following commands:

 ```tex
 % Define colors